A hiker walks with a reflection of him and a mountain in the water below.

 Gifting gear to adventurers can be difficult.
 Some have everything.
 Others might be picky.
 And then there are the ones who never know what to say when asked.
 (This is me, by the way!)

 Yet, there are still practical gifts that will get tons of use and hopefully are yet to be owned by the adventurer in your life.
-Below is my 2023 Gift Guide for Adventurers, which includes 15 items that I believe (from experience) would be a fantastic present and provide a lot of use over the years.
+Below is my 2024 Gift Guide for Adventurers, which includes 15 items I believe (from experience) would be a fantastic present and provide much use over the years.

 A hiker walks on a small hill in front of a mountain with a small pond reflecting the mountain.